dtjv/dtjv.github.io/content/posts/mvc.md

 (assuming the storage limit was per key and not the whole database).

-In the event the app exceeded the whole storage limit, I'd need to write a new Store class that used a different database and change the Controller based on how I built the Store.
-The need to swap data stores is not out of the ordinary.
-To ease this transition, the Store and the Controller should communicate by a well defined interface.
+In the event the app exceeded the whole storage limit, I'd need to write a new Store class that used a different database **and** change the Controller based on how I built the Store.
+The need to swap data stores is not out of the ordinary, but requiring other code to change to make the swap is not a great design.
+To ease this transition, the Store and the Controller should communicate by a contract defined by an interface.
 As it stands right now, the Controller and the Store are too tightly coupled - a limitation I'll need to fix at another time.

 ## Version 2